Nianzu/TranslationWebsite/README.md

 * Implement accounts
 * Implement duplicate detection
 * Process on upload
+* Trying to access a directory but not a file crashes the server

 ### Converter
 * Investigate using [this method](https://dida.do/blog/how-to-extract-text-from-pdf) to extract text from PDF files.